realseanla/ntl-mixture-model/README.md

 # The Neutral-to-the-Left Mixture Model
-A Julia implementation of the NTL mixture model.
+A Julia implementation of the NTL mixture model, a Bayesian nonparametric statistical model for clustering non-exchangeable (e.g. time series) data.

 ## Installation
 Make sure the following Julia packages have been installed using `Pkg`: